Fate-Grand-Automata/FGA/README.md

 For how the settings work, see the original [Fate-Grand-Order_Lua][FGOLua] project.

 Autoskill configuration can be created at `Settings/AutoSkill/Manage Autoskill configurations`.
 You won't be prompted at script start for the config to use.
-You need to set the `Selected Autoskill Config` value.
+You need to set the `Settings/AutoSkill/Selected Autoskill Config` value.

 ## Where to put Servant/CE images?
 The app only comes with `mona_lisa.png` and `chaldea_lunchtime.png`.